JetBrains logo

 AI agents and planning

-This team's goal is to enable better decision-making for JetBrains AI agents.
+Our team's goal is to enable better decision-making for JetBrains AI agents.
+We have a wide variety of projects ranging from benchmarking to studying agents' behavior.

 Human-AI experience